 Halo EFT has been applied to the ${}^7{\rm Be}(p,\gamma)^8{\rm B}$ reaction in previous studies~\cite{Zhang:2014zsa,Ryberg:2014exa,Zhang:2015ajn,Zhang:2017yqc}.
 Zhang, Nollett, and Phillips~\cite{Zhang:2014zsa} assessed the dominant E1 capture at leading order (LO) that includes the proton and the $\frac{3}{2}^{-}$ ground and $\frac{1}{2}^{-}$ excited states of the ${}^7{\rm Be}$ core as degrees of freedom, with the initial interactions fixed by the $s$-wave scattering lengths in the total spin $S=2$ and $S=1$ channels, and the final bound state given in terms of asymptotic normalization coefficients (ANCs) obtained from {\em ab initio} variational Monte Carlo calculation.
 Their result for the astrophysical $S$ factor was $\sim 10$\% smaller than the recommended value of $S_{17}(0)=\SI{20.8+- 1.6}{\eV\barn}$ from ``Solar II"~\cite{Adelberger:2010qa}, though within their theoretical LO uncertainties.
 A next-to-leading order (NLO) calculation, with nine adjustable parameters, was carried on with a Bayesian analysis in subsequent works~\cite{Zhang:2015ajn,Zhang:2017yqc}, with an improved agreement [$S_{17}(0)=\SI{21.3+- 0.7}{\eV\barn}$] with the recommended value.
+Note that the $S_{17}$ value quoted in Refs.~\cite{Zhang:2015ajn,Zhang:2017yqc} only includes the errors from the fits.
+The expected NLO 10\% theory error in that calculation was not included.
 Ryberg {\em et al.}~\cite{Ryberg:2014exa} explored the LO association between $S_{17}(0)$ and the charge radius of ${}^8{\rm B}$.
 With different values of ANCs as input, their $S_{17}(0)$ results were scattered between $\sim 17$--$20\,\si{\eV\barn}$ and found an apparent linear correlation with the charge radius.